peterhinch/micropython_ir/README.md

 In general applications should provide user feedback of correct reception.
 Users tend to press the key again if the expected action is absent.

-Data values passed to the callback are normally positive.
+Data values passed to the callback are zero or positive.
 Negative values indicate a repeat code or an error.

 `REPEAT` A repeat code was received.